Skip to main content

 In the Southwest Finland Wellbeing Services County, mpox vaccinations have been concentrated in Turku, due to the limited availability of the vaccine.

-Those in risk groups can call the Turku Unit for Combating Communicable Diseases, tel. +358 2 266 1143 (Mon 8am–12pm and 1pm–3.30pm, as well as Tue–Fri 8am–12pm).
+Those in risk groups can call the Turku Unit for Combating Communicable Diseases, tel.
+02 266 1143 (Mon 8-15.30 and Tue-Fri 8-12).
 Communicable disease nurses provide instructions on the phone on how to vaccinate mpox and also book vaccination appointments.

 You can also visit the Infectious Diseases Prevention Unit also on-site.
 Those belonging to special groups (e.g. persons with hearing and speech impairment) may also contact the Turku health centres via the text message service as an alternative to voice calls.